shakedna1/wspc_rep/README.md

     PGF_00007012
     PGF_04788810
     ```
-    * 1346.123 - genome name, the lines bellow represents the genome sequence of pgfams annotations.
+    * 1346.123 - genome name, the lines below the genome name represent the genome sequence of PGFam annotations.
 X represents a missing/un-annotated gene.
+    Note that any protein family annotation IDs can be used.